 The Council's gender pay gap figures have been calculated in line with the regulations set out in the gender pay gap reporting legislation.
-We are pleased to report that the indicative figures produced for 2019/20 demonstrate that our gender pay gap remains significantly lower than the reported UK average of 17.3%.
-Given that employers across the country were facing unprecedented uncertainty and pressure, due to the COVID-19 pandemic at the time of statutory reporting (March 2020), the Government has made the decision to suspend enforcement of gender pay gap reporting for 2020.
+We are pleased to report that the figures produced for 2020/21 demonstrate that our gender pay gap remains significantly lower than the reported UK average in 2020 of 15.5%.

-Indicative Figures for 2019/20 are as follows:-
+Tendring's figures for 2020/21 are as follows:-

-The male mean hourly rate is 4.19% (£0.55) higher than the female mean hourly rate.
+The male mean hourly rate is 2.55% (£0.34) higher than the female mean hourly rate.

-The male median hourly rate is 4.30% (£0.47) higher than the female median hourly rate.
+The female median hourly rate is 4.07% (£0.45) higher than the male median hourly rate.